 Unfortunately, not all businesses are viable.
 This procedure brings a company to an end and it quick.
 By placing a company into liquidation, it brings an end to your role in dealing with the creditors and company and can allow you to get on with your life.

-There are many reasons which can lead to a company being placed into Liquidation, of which there are two main types, Compulsory Liquidation or Creditors Voluntary Liquidation.
-An insolvent liquidation will either be a creditor’s voluntary liquidation which is begun by resolution of the shareholders, or a compulsory liquidation which is initiated by a petition to the Court.
+There are many reasons which can lead to a company being placed into insolvent liquidation, of which there are two main types, Compulsory Liquidation or Creditors Voluntary Liquidation.
+An insolvent liquidation will either be a Creditor’s Voluntary Liquidation (CVL) which is begun by resolution of the shareholders, or a Compulsory Liquidation (CL) which is initiated by a petition to the Court.

 Liabilities of a company are ascertained and its assets are sold off.
 The proceeds of the sale are (subject to the cost of the winding up) then distributed to the creditors according to the order of priority.
 The company itself is a simple legal entity and is unlikely to be sold with the business, which will normally be transferred to a new company, or may be absorbed into an existing one.
 Therefore when the company’s business has been sold on, the company will be liquidated and its creditors will be given a share for the proceeds of the sale.

 Liquidation is, with only very few exceptions, the end of the road for a company and it will then be removed from the company’s Register.